The Beaches of Fort Myers & Sanibel offer exquisite Dining, Arts and Entertainment

 In fact, Fort Myers has been recognized by Nation's Restaurant News as one of the "50 Cities That Sizzle," along with Miami, New York, San Francisco and other major metropolitan areas.
 According to the trade publication, Fort Myers has something for everyone, from popular chains such as Outback Steakhouse, Carrabba's, Chili's, Romano's Macaroni Grill and Beef O'Brady's, to a rapidly-expanding list of home-grown hot spots including The Veranda, Varian's and Bistro 41, to name a few.

 Beyond the great variety of four-star cuisine, there is nothing typical about dining at area restaurants.
 Between the cities of Fort Myers, Cape Coral and Bonita Springs to the islands of Fort Myers Beach, Sanibel and Captiva, there are restaurants to suit any budget or mood.
 Best of all, even the most elegant restaurants tend to have relaxed dress codes and will accommodate more casual attire.
-Dinning in paradise is a pleasure when a gorgeous sunset is the backdrop.
+Dining in paradise is a pleasure when a gorgeous sunset is the backdrop.

 Due to the abundance of fresh local fish, shrimp and clams, seafood is the centerpiece of many restaurant menus.
 The Euro-Asian style of Roy’s in The Promenade in Bonita Springs.
 Here they have an Aloha hour that has infused cocktails and tropical inspired bites.
 Menu highlights include grilled miso-crusted butterfish, Mongolian-style short ribs and seared Ono or Opakapaka (harvested from Hawaiian waters).
+DeRomo's is another must-try located in The Promenade.

 Diners seeking more traditional seafood in a decidedly more casual setting may prefer The Timbers and its adjoining Sanibel Grill sports bar on Sanibel Island.
 Popular items include its trademark Crunchy Grouper or Crunchy Shrimp, smoked fish, and an extensive array of beef and fresh seafood selections.
 There is also a children's menu.
 Ironically, The Timbers' original location is now occupied by Doc Ford's Rum Bar & Grille, so named for the main character in proprietor Randy Wayne White's island-themed adventure novels.
 Although it's a sports bar, the restaurant is also famous for its gourmet finger food, fresh seafood entrees and extensive drink menu.
 Also on the island, The Jacaranda strikes a rare balance between island casual and fine dining.
 Original seafood dishes, steak, wine and live entertainment in the lounge all have contributed to its long-standing reputation as one of the area's premier restaurants.

 A more traditional seafood offering is located at the Island Cow on Sanibel.
 The setting for this restaurant is very casual and has a little of everything to eat.
-Outside is a dining area that most of the time has a live band playing at, indoors looks like an old island cottage.
+Outside is a dining area that most of the time has a live band playing, indoors looks like an old island cottage.
 Pets are very welcome at the Island Cow.

 The Bubble Room is Florida’s most outrageous and unique restaurant.
 This location is sure to fill up every customer with the large portion sizes and endless desert trays.
 The outstanding decorations and music are sure to create an amazing memory.